eugenecohen-osu/chi-gem5/chi-report.md

 | WriteEvict | Write clean cache line to lower cache level | Eviction of clean cache line down the hierarchy |

-Similary we can map transactions arrive at a coherent node on the Snoop channel.
+Similarly we can map transactions arrive at a coherent node on the Snoop channel.

 ### ACE/CHI Transactions from Interconnect to Processor (Snoop Requests)
 | Transaction | Meaning | Typical Use |